maaverik/Trip-Analytics-Service/README.md

     For supporting the required operations, rows with any missing values among the required columns were dropped in the calculations.

 2.  `src/prepare_data.py`
-    Responsible for downloading the raw dataset, initiating the preprocessing step and storing the preprocessed data to disk for further use.
+    Responsible for downloading the raw dataset, initiating the preprocessing step and storing the preprocessed data as a CSV to disk for further use.
 This preprocessing will take a few mins because S2 ID calculation is done rowwise using the s2cell package due to lack of a better alternative.

 3.  `src/services.py`
     Uses FastAPI to serve three APIs.
 Swagger documentation is provided by FastAPI out of the box and can be accessed through `http://<HOST>:<PORT>/docs`.